HailtheWhale/Construct_Robotics_Courses/README.md

 NOTE: To do this yourself, you WILL need a subscription to the website.
 Demos of what the code is supposed to do is either provided with snapshots or videos.

 ## File Organization
-The files indicated are organized based on the course structure of the Construct website.
+The files indicated are organized based on the course structure of the Construct website: [Construct Robotics](https://app.theconstructsim.com/).

 Example: The Intro Courses: Intro to C++, Intro to Python, Intro to Linux, will all be subfolders under "Intro Courses."

 ## File Use